Cybergroup-Research/ignite-docs/docs/messages/set-message-property-fixed.md

 The <code class="node">Change</code> node can be used to set properties of a message.

-The node supports setting various JavaScript types as well as some Node-RED specific types.
+The node supports setting various JavaScript types as well as some Ignite specific types.

  - strings: `"hello world"`
  - numbers: `42`